Rule No. 201801-0454-10 | Updated in March 2019 | Revision scheduled for 2020 | Board of Directors

 3.1.
 The Board of Directors is to ensure that the Bank’s organisation and activities are adequate and effective at all times and in accordance with laws, rules and regulatory requirements.
 The Board of Directors has ultimate authority in all matters between shareholders’ meetings and monitors daily operation of the Bank.
 The Board of Directors has a statutory role which it is required to fulfil unless legal provisions allow for the delegation of authority by mandate.
 The Board of Directors shall on a yearly bases identify its key tasks for the coming operating year.

 3.2.
 The Board of Directors is responsible for the operation and strategic development of the Bank, as well as its risk policy, and for ensuring an active system of internal control in accordance with the Act on Financial Undertakings, No. 161/2002, and rules adopted by virtue of it.
 The Board of Directors is responsible for ensuring that control of accounting and financial management complies with the laws, and rules applicable to the Bank's activities.
 Furthermore, the Board of Directors is responsible for ensuring that corporate governance and the Bank's internal organisation contribute to the efficient and careful management of the Bank, segregation of duties and for preventing conflict of interest.
+The Board of Directors shall monitor that the operations of subsidiaries accord with recognised guidelines on internal and external governance and may request the Chief Audit Executive’s opinion on subsidiaries’ implementation of such guidelines.

 3.3.
 In its annual work schedule, the Board of Directors defines which regular information it receives, amongst other things, in accordance with laws and regulations, and the guidelines of the Financial Supervisory Authority, and determines how it should be presented to the Board.